bugbakery/audapolis/server/README.md

 pip install poetry
 ```

-After that you can install the needed dependencies by running
+After that you can install the required dependencies by running

 ```sh
 poetry install